We have transformed our front door services and are inviting you to be part of our future.

 The team predominately undertakes child in need assessments (Single Assessments) and child protection assessments (Section 47’s) using a range of child and adult tools to enhance our analyses, to measure change and to design short, medium or long-term interventions.

-The team works hard – often under pressure – to ensure children and families receive a timely service.
+The team work hard – often under pressure – to ensure children and families receive a timely service.
 We know that social work at the front door is a demanding and complex job.
 You will work alongside a team equipped with the tools to build meaningful relationships and make lasting changes for families.

 We strive to deliver high quality social work through our comprehensive learning and development offer and good reflective supervision and peer support.